MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 You can check for available EasyBuild installable software on LUMI [in this repocitory](https://klust.github.io/LUMI-EasyBuild-docs/).

 ### Preliminary step: Set up the location for your EasyBuild installations

+The `EBU_USER_PREFIX` variable is used to point the location for installed software.
+For example, EasyBuild uses this variable to define the path for software installations, and LUMI software partition modules use it to find the installed software.

-By default our EasyBuild setup will install software in `$HOME/EasyBuild`.
-However, this location can be changed by pointing the environment variable `EBU_USER_PREFIX` to the directory where you want to create the software installation.
-In most cases a subdirectory in your `/project/project_<id>` directory is the best location to install software as that directory is both permanent for the duration of your project and shared with all users in your project so that everybody can use the software.
-It is a very good idea to set this environment variable in your `.profile` or `.bashrc` file, e.g.
+If you have not changed the value of this variable, our EasyBuild setup will install software in `$HOME/EasyBuild`.
+The location for the software installations can be changed by pointing the `EBU_USER_PREFIX` to the directory where you want to create the software installation instead.
+In most cases, a subdirectory in your `/project/project_<id>` directory is the best location to install software, as that directory is both permanent for the duration of your project and shared with all users in your project, i.e. this way everybody in your project can use the software.
+Note that all users in your project who want to use the software should set the `EBU_USER_PREFIX` variable.

+Because the EBU_USER_PREFIX variable is used by the LUMI software partition modules e.g. to locate installed software, **it is important to change the EBU_USER_PREFIX value in a clean environment**.
+This means that even the LUMI module should not be loaded when changing the value of EBU_USER_PREFIX.
+If you have already loaded some modules during the session, you can get back to a clean environment by executing `module --force purge` command, or at very least `module --force unload LUMI` just before changing the value of EBU_USER_PREFIX.

+It is a good idea to set the EBU_USER_PREFIX environment variable in your `.profile` or `.bashrc` file, e.g.

 ```bash
 export EBU_USER_PREFIX=/project/project_<id>/EasyBuild
 ```

 where `project_<id>` is your project identification, and the `<id>` is a number with 9 digits.
-Now `/project/project_<id>/EasyBuild/` will be the path where EasyBuild creates the software installations.

 ???
 Tip "Tip for users with multiple projects"
     If you participate in multiple projects, you'll have to either have only